RajGM/ucb2021_base/schema_definitions/schema_defintion_template.md

-# Template for defining a new schema that will be templated out to work with this theme.
+# Template for defining a new content schema that will work with this theme.

 # Content Type Name (e.g. Article, Person, FAQ)